Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 Enterprise tier: $8,000 to $15,000+ monthly

-This stage is aimed at sophisticated service companies with many units, intricate ownership models, or aggressive growth strategies.
-In this case, you receive near-full-time CFO participation.
-There is a specialized group responsible for both strategy and implementation.
+Designed for sophisticated service companies with multiple entities, complex ownership structures, or aggressive growth strategies.
+You receive near-full-time CFO participation and a specialist team responsible for both strategy and implementation.

+Five factors: scope, provider experience, your firm's complexity, delivery model, and geography.
 The reason for price variation lies in what you get in return.
-Knowing the difference will allow you to compare offers fairly.
+Knowing the difference allows you to compare offers fairly.

 Factor 1: Engagement scope

 The number one determinant is what comes with the offer.
-A CFO who charges $2,000 for a financial overview and advisory services is delivering more value compared to an advisor who charges $5,000 for forecasting, scenario planning, KPI dashboards, and strategy sessions.
+A CFO who charges $2,000 for a financial overview and advisory services is delivering less than an advisor who charges $5,000 for forecasting, scenario planning, KPI dashboards, and strategy sessions.

 Before you can compare prices, make sure you know exactly what each offer includes: